jpbourgeon/pouchdb-nextjs-router/docs/04_performance.md

 descriptive conclusion, not a sophisticated confidence interval.

 ## Run the reference benchmark

+Before the workflow exists on the default branch, add the `benchmark` label to a pull request.
+Only the `labeled` event is observed, and the benchmark job runs only when that exact label is added.
+It checks out the pull request head SHA and uses the deterministic seed `pr-<head-sha>`.
+Removing and adding the label again reproduces the campaign programmatically without running it on ordinary pull request updates.

+Once the workflow exists on the default branch, it can also be run manually:

 1. Open **Actions → reference-benchmark → Run workflow** on GitHub.
 2. Select the commit or branch to benchmark.